The child and the dentist - who, when and why?

-The basis of orthodontic treatment is to restore the correct arrangement of the teeth in both the upper and lower jaw, thus improving the function of the bite.
+The basis of orthodontic treatment is to restore the correct arrangement of the teeth in both the upper and lower jaw, thus improving the functionality of the bite.

-Very often, the need for orthodontic treatment is necessary, both for aesthetic and functional reasons, and in most cases in combination of both.
+Very often, the need for orthodontic treatment is necessary, both for aesthetic and functional reasons and in most cases in a combination of both.

-Tooth loss, prolonged sucking of the thumb in young children, prolonged use of a pacifier, diseases such as Marfan's syndrome, Prider-Willi syndrome or defects in the development of the jaw, these are just some of the reasons that can create problems with the bite. and to impose the need for orthodontic treatment.
+Tooth loss, prolonged thumb sucking in little children, prolonged use of a pacifier, diseases such as Marfan's syndrome, Prider-Willi syndrome, or defects in the development of the jaw, are just some of the reasons that can create problems with the bite and impose the need for orthodontic treatment.

 Before installing an orthodontic appliance, your orthodontist should prepare a treatment plan for you to follow during the treatment period.

 The implementation of the plan itself begins with the placement of a removable appliance, gluing braces or fixing another non-removable orthodontic appliance.

 After this step, you should strictly follow all prophylactic visits to your orthodontist to avoid unwanted complications during treatment.

 With fixed appliances (braces) - brushing teeth must be observed in the morning and evening.
 If you do not have the opportunity to brush your teeth immediately after eating, the least you can do is rinse your mouth well with water so that you will remove large food residues between the teeth and around braces.

 It is good to brush your teeth with fluoride toothpaste twice a day (morning and evening).

 Special brushes with V-shaped bristles are used, making it easier to clean the tooth surfaces on which brackets are glued.